open-forest-observatory/ofo-website-3/README.md

 ### Editing Tips

 Edit the home landing page at `/content/_index.md`.
-All other pages can be edited in folders within `/content/`. e.g., the tools page is at `/content/tools/_index.md`
+All other pages can be edited in folders within `/content/`. e.g., the tools page is at `/content/tools/_index.md`.

+Edit the drone data pages at `/content/data/drone`

+drone leaflet map with all drone imagery locations `/static/drone-mission-catalog-map/drone-mission-catalog-map.html`